CodingDog67/Dockering-around/README.md

 We need to manually deploy the services.
 We cannot find container IP by container name feature so this has to be changed first in app.js.
 If containers are run in same task then they are guaranteed to run on the same machine, but ecs will not create a docker network but will allow to use localhost as address inside container

+Create an ECS cluster (surrounding network for containers thereafter).
+Create a running task and be sure to add "node,app.js" as command in environment since we do not need nodemon for live code updates anymore.

+Also add all the environmental variables for mongodb such as username, password and url = localhost (feature from aws), but mongodb in development (docker feature)
+For a second "service" go and add another container during task creation in ecs, in our case mongodb with port 27017 (default port) and also add the env vars MONGO_INITDB_ROOT_USERNA ME and MONGO_INITDB_ROOT_PASSWORD.
+Set up an application load balancer making sure you use the vpc of the service, IP as target group and port 80 then select it for the task creation.

+Task-creation: container name:port goals-backend:80:80 and choose a target group that is the same as the load balancer
 </details>